 Type 1 diabetes is an auto-immune condition in which the immune system is activated to destroy the cells in the pancreas which produce insulin.
-We do not know what causes this auto-immune reaction, but we do know that it is not caused by poor diet and lack of activity.
-At this stage, nothing can be done to prevent or cure type 1 diabetes but scientists are working on finding a cure for the future.
+We do not know what causes this auto-immune reaction.
+Type 1 diabetes is not linked to modifiable lifestyle factors.
+There is no cure and it cannot be prevented.

 Type 1 diabetes:

 - Occurs when the pancreas does not produce insulin

 - Represents around 10% of all cases of diabetes and is one of the most common chronic childhood conditions

 - Onset is usually abrupt and the symptoms obvious